jdomenechb/window-spy/README.md

 - Much more!

 The application first asks you to select a window in your desktop.
-Once seleted, it asks you to select the region of the window that you want to mirror.
+Once selected, it asks you to select the region of the window that you want to mirror.
 After selecting it, a new window will appear, mirroring the region selected previously.

 **The following must be noted while working with this application:**
 - The source window (a.k.a. the window the content is mirrored from) should not be minimized: if doing so, the window will stop being mirrored.
+- [Composite](https://wiki.archlinux.org/index.php/xorg#Composite) must be in use by your Window Manager or X Server.

 The application has been developed using [Node.js](https://nodejs.org/en/) and the [node-x11](https://github.com/sidorares/node-x11) library, and works under Linux systems running the X11 server (tested with Ubuntu + X11 + KWin).